 - Mr. Peter Brown, Director, Irish Research Council

-- Mr. Andrew Brownlee, Head of System Funding
+- Ms Sheena Duffy, Interim Head of System Funding

-- Mr. Fergal Costello, Head of System Development and Performance Management
+- Mr. Tim Conlon, Interim Head of System Development and Performance Management

 - Dr. Gemma Irvine, Head of Policy and Strategic Planning